atrusofthefuture/aoedelinux32/README.md

 **The bulk of the modifications to the Arch-provided "archiso" releng (release engineering) scripts were taken from the Arch Wiki entry on [Professional Audio][1].**

 ### PREREQUISITES:
-1. \>5GB hard drive space
+1. 10GB hard drive space
-2. A running Arch Linux instance with packages "arch-install-scripts" and "archiso" installed; can be a live USB system but keep in mind final builds are ~2GB in size and the intermediate build stage is larger
+2. A running Arch Linux instance with packages "arch-install-scripts" and "archiso" installed; can be a live USB system but keep in mind final builds are ~2GB in size and the intermediate build stage is approx. 7GB.

 ### BUILDING: